lairdshaw/OP-can-close-thread/README.md

 ## Upgrading

-1. Uninstall the plugin via the ACP.
+(Note: order is important here).

-2. Download, extract, and copy files as in steps one, two, and three for installing above.
+1. Download, extract, and copy files as in steps one, two, and three for installing above.

+2. Uninstall the plugin via the ACP and select "No" when prompted as to whether to delete ALL plugin data.

 3. Install+activate the plugin via the ACP.

+4. Restore your setting(s) for the plugin, and any edits you'd made to its template(s).

 ## Licence